 Discovery is the exchange of information between people or companies involved in a lawsuit before the case goes to trial.
 Either side may serve discovery requests on the other side.
-In small claims cases, discovery must be approved by the judge before the other party has to provide any information or answer any questions.
+In debt claim cases, discovery must be approved by the judge before the other party has to provide any information or answer any questions.

 If you have discovery questions that you want the plaintiff to answer, submit them to the court with a request for discovery.
 Requesting the court to do something is called a motion, so you would be making a "motion for discovery."
 The judge will only approve "reasonable and necessary" discovery, so if you have discovery requests, make sure they actually relate to the case.
-For example, asking for copies of emails that the plaintiff sent to a body shop regarding damage to a motor vehicle in a crash that they are suing you for is likely reasonable, and asking for a copy of all emails from the plaintiff over the last three years is likely not.
+For example, asking for documents showing how the plaintiff determined the finance charges is likely fine, and asking for an itemized list of every charge ever made with the credit card being collected on is likely not.